-- We carry a stove unless it’s an overnighter.
+- I carry a stove unless it’s an overnighter.
 However, it’s generally just for morning coffee, as we often pick up takeaway tacos or a torta for dinner – hence the reusable containers.
-Speaking of which, a Stasher bag is ideal but a few stout Ziplocks also work well.
+Speaking of which, a Stasher bag is ideal as it’s good with hot food but a few stout Ziplocks also work well.

-- Given that tasty, affordable food is easy to find along the route, it’s relatively easy to ditch the stove if you prefer to travel light and you’re not hooked on coffee.
+- Given that tasty, affordable food is easy to find in Oaxaca, it’s relatively easy to ditch the stove if you prefer to travel light and you’re not hooked on coffee.
 My stove, a Trangia, uses denatured alcohol, which is easily sourced in bulk in Oaxaca City.
 You can buy compressed camping gas bottles too – the shop is called La Gran Montaña and it’s on Miguel Hidalgo.
-It’s close to Marito and Mogli Cafe, a hip little coffee shop!

-- We like to carry fresh produce, fruit, a loaf of sourdough, a bag of totopos, or a flask of mezcal, so the setup I run intended to expand and contract, and allow me enjoy the finer things in life.
+- We like to carry fresh produce, fruit, a loaf of sourdough, a bag of totopos, or a flask of mezcal, so the setup I run intended to expand and contract, for the finer things in life.

 - On the subject of food… it’s hard to beat a visit to Boulenc bakery on your way out, to load up with tasty treats for the first couple of days.
-Their homemade granola is excellent, too!
-As is that of Pan Con Madre, also a bakery.
-Google them!
+Their homemade granola is excellent, too, as is that of Pan Con Madre.

 - Dry season?
 Add water carrying capacity and subtract waterproofs.
 I can get by on about 3-4 litres of water between reliable refills.
-If in doubt, or you get especially thirsty, bring a foldaway water bladder too.
+If in doubt bring a foldaway water bladder too.

-- I don’t carry a water filter, as I know most of the springs that are local to me and I have a stomach tuned to Oaxaca living.
-But it’s probably a good idea to pack one, especially if the region is new to you.
+- I don’t carry a water filter as I know most of the springs that are local to me, and I have a stomach tuned to Oaxaca living.
+But it’s probably a good idea to pack one.
 On the subject of water, we also fill up at restaurants and offer a few extra pesos, or drink tap water in areas where locals say it’s fine to do so.
-Otherwise (and especially when riding in company), spend 20-ish pesos ($1) on a 20l sealed water jug (called a garrafon) when you hit a grocery store in town, filling up your bottles/drinking to your heart’s content.
+Otherwise (and especially when riding in company), spend 20-ish pesos ($1) on a 20l sealed water jug (called a garrafon) available in many grocery stores, filling up your bottles/drinking to your heart’s content.
 Then return the jug to be re-used.
 Explain what you’ll be doing to the shopkeeper in advance, and you won’t get charged for the jug itself.
-As an aside, I prefer not to carry water bottles below the downtube, in case I have to portage the bike and because they get cruddy.

 - Rainy season?
 Add extra waterproofs and subtract some water capacity.
 Make sure all your important gear is fully waterproofed.
 It’s often possible to find a shelter to weather the worst of a storm but if you get caught out, you’ll be drenched in moments.

-- On the subject of the rainy season, some of the lesser travelled farm roads can become muddy immediately after rainfall, so reroute onto compacted gravel roads.
+- On the subject of the rainy season, some of the lesser travelled farm roads on the San Jose route can become muddy immediately after rainfall, so reroute onto compacted gravel roads.
 Luckily, it’s only in isolated places and the roads dry out within a couple of hours.